infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

   height: 300,
 });
 ```
-Building on the legacy of YUI 3, the ExtJS added virtualization to make the DataGrid performant for large datasets - it really made the component fly - since there was no framework overhead, and ExtJS was working directly with the DOM, the scrolling experience was pretty smooth.
+Building on the legacy of YUI 3, the ExtJS added virtualization to make the DataGrid perform well for large datasets - it really made the component fly - since there was no framework overhead, and ExtJS was working directly with the DOM, the scrolling experience was pretty smooth.

 Also ExtJS tried to make things declarative and you could describe most of your UI by nesting JavaScript objects into a root object.
 The idea was clever, but it was only applicable for the initial rendering and you had to write imperative code as soon as you wanted some changes after the initial render.